-The pump should be located as close to the liquid source as possible so that the suction line can be short and direct.
-It should be located in a clean, open area, where it is easily accessible for inspection, disassembly and repair.
+Wherever possible the pump should be located in a clean, open area, where it is easily accessible for inspection, lubrication and repair.
 Pumps installed in dark, dirty areas or in cramped locations are often neglected which can result in premature failure of both the pump and the driver.